nathanielburman/game-thesis-binary-everything/README.md

 ---
 You progress by avoiding enemies or sapping them of their life by humping them or sending waves to them.

-At the end of the elvels you raise the flag and progress onto the next level all the same.
+At the end of the levels you raise the flag and progress onto the next level all the same.

 Love will prevail, There is no more Death in gaming
 ---
-enemies just walk around like normal.
-They are sapped of their enery and then just behave normal and do not attack you any more.
+Enemies just walk around like normal.
+They are sapped of their energy and then just behave normal and do not attack you any more.
 Enemies walk through you after you sap them.

+You can play any game this way now.

+Enemies AI attacks you at first but changes after a sap move and they move normally along whatever path they normally move along.

+All Games Can Be CHanged To SUpport This New Format
+---